HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-MSELoss                                  Yes      Yes      Yes       No       No        No       No     torch.nn NLLLoss                                  Yes      Yes      Yes       No       No        No       No     torch.nn PixelShuffle                             Yes      Yes      Yes       No       Yes       Yes      Yes    torch.nn ReLU                                     Yes      Yes      Yes       No       No        No       No     torch.nn ReflectionPad1d                          Yes      No       No        No       No        No       No     torch.nn ReflectionPad2d                          Yes      No       No        No       No        No       No     torch.nn
+MSELoss                                  Yes      Yes      Yes       No       No        No       No     torch.nn NLLLoss                                  Yes      Yes      Yes       No       No        No       No     torch.nn PixelShuffle                             Yes      Yes      Yes       No       Yes       Yes      Yes    torch.nn PReLU                                    Yes      Yes      No        No       No        No       No     torch.nn ReLU                                     Yes      Yes      Yes       No       No        No       No     torch.nn ReflectionPad1d                          Yes      No       No        No       No        No       No     torch.nn ReflectionPad2d                          Yes      No       No        No       No        No       No     torch.nn